Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Introduction

 \section{Introduction}

-Chiral symmetry has played important roles in quantum field theories and in the low energy physics of Quantum Chromodynamics (QCD).
-Lattice field theory is a non-perturbative and first principle framework for quantum field theories and the lattice gauge theory has been successfully applied to describing the low energy properties of QCD.
+Chiral symmetry has played an important role in quantum field theories and in the low-energy physics of Quantum Chromodynamics (QCD).
+Lattice field theory is a non-perturbative, first-principles framework for quantum field theories, and lattice gauge theory has been successfully applied to describing the low-energy properties of QCD.

-A major disadvantage until mid-'90s in lattice QCD simulations was the lack of chiral symmetry on the lattice due to the Nielsen-Ninomiya's no-go theorem which implies the impossibility of constructing lattice fermions having chiral symmetry.
-Fortunately the situation has changed after the developments of the following lattice fermion theories; perfect action\cite{Hasenfratz:1998jp,Hasenfratz:1998ri}, domain wall fermion\cite{Kaplan:1992bt}, and overlap fermion\cite{Narayanan:1992wx,Narayanan:1993ss,Narayanan:1993sk}.
-The notion of symmetry in these lattice fermions has been summarized in terms of the Ginsparg-Wilson relation\cite{Ginsparg:1981bj} and the lattice chiral symmetry\cite{Luscher:1998pqa}.
-The overlap fermion exactly holds the lattice chiral symmetry, while the domain wall fermion approximately with a finite extent in the fifth-dimension.
-The lattice chiral symmetry is not the chiral symmetry, thereby a premise of the no-go theorem is circumvented.
-The lattice chiral symmetry brings us benefit such as, no-fine tuning, no-operator mixing \textit{etc.}, as existing in continuum field theories.
-The early review on the lattice chiral fermions can be seen in Refs.~\citen{Creutz:2000bs,Neuberger:2001nb,Chandrasekharan:2004cn}.
+Prior to mid-1990s, lattice QCD simulation faced major disadvantages in terms of a lack of chiral symmetry on the lattice arising from Nielsen-Ninomiya's no-go theorem, which implies the impossibility of constructing lattice fermions with chiral symmetry.
+Fortunately, the situation has changed following the development of theories for several lattice fermion, including: perfect action\cite{Hasenfratz:1998jp,Hasenfratz:1998ri}, domain wall \cite{Kaplan:1992bt}, and overlap fermions\cite{Narayanan:1992wx,Narayanan:1993ss,Narayanan:1993sk}.
+The notion of symmetry in these lattice fermions can be summarized in terms of the Ginsparg-Wilson relation\cite{Ginsparg:1981bj} and lattice chiral symmetry\cite{Luscher:1998pqa}.
+Overlap fermions exactly hold lattice chiral symmetry, while domain wall fermions hold an approximate symmetry with a finite extent in the fifth-dimension.
+Because lattice chiral symmetry is not chiral symmetry, the premise of the no-go theorem is circumvented.
+Lattice chiral symmetry is associated with benefits found in continuum field theories such as no-fine tuning, no-operator mixing, \textit{etc.}, and an early review on lattice chiral fermions can be found in Refs.~\citen{Creutz:2000bs}-\citen{Chandrasekharan:2004cn}.

-Although the simulation cost for the lattice chiral fermions is high, large scale simulations for lattice QCD employing the lattice chiral fermions have been being carried out supported by increasing computer performance in recent years \cite{RECENTQCDRESULTS}.
-The renormalization of lattice operators is required as usual and the non-perturbative renormalization scheme is preferable for the application to QCD and the Standard model calculations to reduce the systematic errors.
-The non-perturbative renormalization to the lattice chiral fermions is desired.
+Although lattice chiral fermion simulation cost is high, large-scale simulations of lattice QCD employing lattice chiral fermions, which can be supported by increasing computer performance, have been carried out in recent years~\cite{RECENTQCDRESULTS}.
+It is necessary to renormalize the lattice operators in a usual manner.
+Non-perturbative renormalization schemes are preferable for reducing systematic errors in applications to involving QCD and Standard model calculations; hence, non-perturbative renormalization of lattice chiral fermions schemes have been sought.